 Design and Build Quality

-Great lines, simplistic and elegant design, available in a choice of black or white.
-Overall, it’s one of the best-looking home coffee machines you can buy – a talking point of any kitchen.
+Sleek curves with a diamond-patterned cylindrical water carafe, the Jura ENA 4 is a great-looking machine.
+Available in a choice of black or white, it’s one of the best-looking home coffee machines you can buy – a talking point of any kitchen.

-Jura’s reputation for build quality is hard-earned and the A1 is no exception.
+Jura’s reputation for build quality is hard-earned and the ENA 4 is no exception.
 With proper cleaning, it should easily be brewing awesome espresso for 5-10 years and look great whilst doing it.
+Usually, it’s the grinder that gives out after around a decade rather than the machine itself.

 Breville Barista Pro